 Teacher’s Day is a day observed in honor of the teachers.
 All countries and religions of the world hold teachers in high esteem.
 This finds expression as Teacher’s Day festival.

-A teacher plays a memorable role in any individual’s life.
-While the parents bring up the child, the teacher guides him in developing sound intellect.
-Thus under the benign care of the teacher, the young grow into mature adults.
-A teacher is not only an educator, but can even be a developer of a skill or a coach of a sport.
-Whatever be his or her role, tradition regards the teacher as a Guru or preceptor and places him in a high pedestal.
+A teacher plays a memorable role in an individual’s life.
+While the parents bring up the child, the teacher guides him in developing a sound intellect.
+Thus, under the benign care of the teacher, young people grow into mature adults.
+A teacher is not only an educator but can even be a developer of a skill or the coach of a sport.
+Whatever be his or her role, tradition regards the teacher as the Guru or the preceptor and places the teacher on a high pedestal.
 Even celebrated sportsmen, who perform great feats at international levels, give to their coaches, all the credit for their achievements.

-Teacher’ Day differs from other similar occasions, as different countries have it on different days.
-Since 1994, UN has declared 5th October as International Teachers’ Day.
-This world-wide Teacher’s Day celebration is held to support teacher organizations and recognize their contributions to various fields.
-Some countries like UK and Russia follow this practice.
-But, our country observes 5th September as Teacher’s Day.
-Statesman, philosopher and former President of India Dr S. Radhakrishnan was born on this day in 1888.
-This eminent personality was essentially a professor and teacher and hence, since 1962, his birthday is observed as Teacher’s Day.
-Educational institutions organize events on this day in honor of teachers, recollecting their services and highlighting their importance.
-However our tradition always remembers teachers or Gurus with gratitude.
-Guru Purnima is the occasion for showing such thankfulness.
-This day falls in Ashada month (June-July) on the full moon day.
+This worldwide Teacher’s Day celebration is held to support the organizations of teachers and recognize their contributions to various fields.
+Some countries like the UK and Russia follow this practice.
+However, our country observes September 5 as Teacher’s Day.
+Statesman, philosopher and former President of India Dr. S. Radhakrishnan was born on this day in 1888.
+This eminent personality was essentially a professor and a teacher and hence, since 1962, his birthday is being observed as Teacher’s day.